organisciak/dissertation/document/3_apriori.md

 When paid crowdsourcing is used for information retrieval, it usually follows a basic design, with a task, description, and one or more items that are reacted to.
 Some exceptions to this approach have been attempted with success<!--TODO-->

-Evidence suggests that the design of a data collection interface affects the quality and distribution of \cite{ASIS&T, HOWE 2008, DH 2012} <!--TODO-->.
+Evidence suggests that the design of a data collection interface affects the quality and distribution of [@organisciak_evaluating_2012; @howe_crowdsourcing:_2008; @organisciak_incidental_2013].
-The manner to improve on a basic task/description/item is unclear thus far; some success has been attained by slowing workers down, while other times it has been beneficial to encourage cheaper, more impulsive contributions in larger numbers \cite{TODO}.
+The manner to improve on a basic task/description/item is unclear thus far; some success has been attained by slowing workers down, while other times it has been beneficial to encourage cheaper, more impulsive contributions in larger numbers <!-- TODO cite -->.

-In keeping with goals of the proposed dissertation, this study will evaluate two interfaces for encouraging less deviation between human contributors by providing training and feedback, respectively. <!--TODO: Removes: "accounting for their (inattention?selection?) biases -->.
+In keeping with goals of the proposed dissertation, this study will evaluate two interfaces for encouraging less deviation between human contributors by providing training and feedback, respectively. <!--TODO: Removed: "accounting for their (inattention?selection?) biases -->.
 These interfaces are intended to slow down workers and make them aware of how their perception of the task deviates from the standard.
 They will be compared to a baseline basic interface, as well as an alternative system that encourages quicker responses.

+These alternate designs will be evaluated for a sample task of identifying the topic of a microblogging message from Twitter -- a tweet.
+This is a task where the information object is sparse and the topics are often short-lived and previously unseen, making crowdsourcing a promising approach to improve information retrieval across the data.
+It is also a realistic task that has been attempted with crowdsourcing in the past. <!--TODO-->

 ## Outline